arkency/posts/posts/2017-08-27-testing-deprecations-warnings-with-rspec.md

 In the RailsEventStore you can pass a handler to any event.
 We expect that this handler responds to `call`.
 If it doesn't respond to that, we used to raise MethodNotDefined exception.
 However, this can be a confusing name, so we decided to rename that to InvalidHandler to be more explicit about the problem.

 It's very unlikely that someone was relying on this exception in their project using RES.
 Still, it's a good practice to not crash the client code, after an upgrade.
 We want to keep it working, but give a warning message.
-Also, we don't any new code to depend on this old class.
+Also, we don't want any new code to depend on this old class.

 What we did: